 Pros and Cons of Refinancing a Car Loan

-Refinancing a car loan can seem appealing at times.
-It is important to take a close look to make sure you will benefit from refinancing.
+If you’re running low on money or see a better deal advertised, refinancing a car loan can seem appealing at times.
+While sometimes you will get a better deal from a different company, it is essential to take a close look to make sure you will benefit from refinancing.
 Refinancing has both pros and cons depending on your situation.
-Making educated decisions about your finances will keep you on the right track to financial.
+Making educated decisions about your finances will keep you on the right track to financial health and wellbeing.

 Pros of Refinancing a Car Loan

-• You could lower your interest rate: One of the best reasons to refinance a car loan is to lower your interest rate.
-If you previously had no credit or bad credit, it is worth checking into refinancing your car loan after a couple of years.
+You could lower your interest rate: One of the best reasons to refinance a car loan is if you have an opportunity to reduce your interest rate.
+If you previously had no credit or bad credit, it is worth checking into refinancing your car loan after a couple of years to see if you have received better offers.
 Your credit score may have improved enough to qualify you for a lower interest rate.
-With a lower interest rate, you will be able to pay off your loan faster or save money over the course of paying off your loan.
+With a lower interest rate, you will be able to pay off your loan faster or save money throughout paying off your loan.

-• Increase your cash flow: If you currently owe less than what your vehicle is worth, you may be able to access more cash by refinancing.
+You could increase your cash flow: If you currently owe less than what your vehicle is worth, you may be able to access more cash by refinancing.
 For instance, let’s say you have owned your vehicle for three years.
-Your vehicle is currently worth $8000 and you still owe $5000 on your auto loan.
-You need money for a small home improvement.
-One option would be to refinance your vehicle for $6500.
-You will still owe less than what the vehicle is worth and have $1500 after the new loan pays off your previous $5000 balance.
+Your vehicle is currently worth $8,000, and you still owe $5,000 on your auto loan.
+You need money for a small home improvement project.
+One option would be to refinance your vehicle for $6,500.
+You will still owe less than what the vehicle is worth and have $1,500 of new money available to spend after the new loan pays off your previous $5,000 balance.

-• Lower your payments by extending the loan: Sometimes a life changing event such as having a baby, unexpected medical expenses, or a natural disaster can put you in a situation where you absolutely have to reduce your monthly expenses.
-Refinancing can allow you to extend your loan.
+You could lower your payments by extending the loan: Sometimes, an expensive occurrence such as having a baby, unexpected medical expenses, or a natural disaster can put you in a situation where you have to reduce your monthly expenses.
+Sometimes, refinancing can allow you to extend the duration of your loan, thereby lowering your monthly payments.
 For instance, if you owe two more years on your current loan, it may be possible to refinance and extend the term to four years.
-Adding two years onto your loan should substantially lower your monthly payments depending on the interest rate you get.
+Adding two years onto your loan should substantially lower your monthly payments, depending on the interest rate you get.

-• Change Lenders: Changing lenders can be a pro or a con depending on the relationship you have with your lender.
+You could Change Lenders: Changing lenders can be a pro or a con, depending on the relationship you have with your lender.
 If your lender is tough to contact or is not getting you your payment information, changing lenders could be a pro.
 If you like your lender, you can try to refinance with them, but you may need to look elsewhere to get the best rate.

 Cons of Refinancing a Car Loan

-• You will pay more interest over the length of the loan: Sometimes you can refinance with a lower interest rate, but because the loan is extended you will actually pay more over the length of the loan.
+You will pay more in interest over the length of the loan: Sometimes you can refinance with a lower interest rate, but because the loan is extended, you will actually pay more over the length of the loan.
 Use a loan calculator to make sure you know whether or not you are saving money overall.
-Getting the lower monthly rate might be what you are looking for, but if you really want to pay less overall it is important to do the math.
-For example, if you have a $5,000 loan with a 10% interest rate paid over the course of 2 years, you will pay $5537 in total.
+Getting the lower monthly rate might be what you are looking for, but if you really want to pay less overall, it is important to do the math.
+For example, if you have a $5,000 loan with a 10% interest rate paid throughout two years, you will pay $5,537 in total.

-However, that same loan extended over a period of 5 years will end up costing you $6374 -- that’s $837 that could have been spent on something else, so make sure you only extend your loan if you really need to do so!
+However, that same loan extended throughout five years will end up costing you $6,374 -- that’s $837 that could have been spent on something else, so make sure you only extend your loan if you need to do so!

 Consider all of your options before committing to refinancing your car.
 Check around to see what interest rates are available.
 Keep the length of the loan as short as your budget will allow.
 Getting the shortest loan term combined with the lowest interest rate will ensure you are getting the best car loan possible.